MGK

 • Drag artists of all gender identities

-• Performers of all experience levels
+• Drag performers of all experience levels

-Miss Gay Kingston exists to highlight Kingston drag first and foremost, while proudly representing the city provincially and nationally.
+MGK exists to highlight Kingston drag first and foremost, while proudly representing the city provincially and nationally.

 IV.
 Title Structure